 If you are coming from the city, you can purchase a round trip shuttle transfer from your hotel tour desk or any of the store-front tour companies around the city centre.
 Or rent a car and drive.
 That’s my recommendation.

 Know before visiting the Blue Lagoon.

 Visiting the Blue Lagoon requires pre-booking.
 You can’t just show up and expect to get in.
-Tickets can be bought from any tour company or directly from the Blue Lagoon website.
+Tickets can be bought from any tour company that offers vacation packages or directly from the Blue Lagoon website.
 It’s a pretty popular place so entry into the facility is controlled by hourly time slots.
 You must purchase your tickets in advance and they will be cheaper the further out in advance you book them (I’ll explain more below).

 But what about traffic or flight delays that causes you to be late for your time slot?
 There is a grace period of 45 minutes so if you select a time slot for 9:00 AM, you technically have until 9:45 AM to get in.
 And once you are in, you can stay as long as you like.
 Most people stay for about 2 to 3 hours.
 Visiting the Blue Lagoon can be enjoyed any time of day or night, rain or shine, so don’t worry if you have a 7:00 PM slot.
 It’s not like you’re gonna be laying out in the sun during the daytime anyways.
 The space is well-lit and beautiful any time of day.